 HADEN GUEST 0:22

 ...in any case to find another means of giving access to the intimate worlds contained within the archive.
-Now before MS Slavic 7, we're going to see another film, a poignant and a comically inflected short, directed by Sofia Bohdanowicz in 2018, Veslemoy’s Song, which touches on many of the, of MS Slavic 7‘s major themes.
+Now before MS Slavic 7, we're going to see another film, a poignant and a comically inflected short, directed by Sofia Bohdanowicz in 2018, Veslemoy’s Song, which touches on many of MS Slavic 7‘s major themes.
 It again features Campbell’s Audrey, visiting a major US library, in this case, the New York Public Library.
 Tonight’s screening’s especially meaningful, because we're going to be joined afterwards in conversation by a dear colleague.
 And that is Leslie Morris, who is the Gore Vidal Curator of Modern Manuscripts at Houghton.
 The Harvard Film Archive is, of course, a division of the Harvard Library, and we really prize these collaborations such as tonight's.
 I want to give special thanks to Houghton Library, for so generously supporting this screening and visit by these renowned artists.
 And I want to give special thanks to Tom Hyry, the Florence Fearrington Librarian of Houghton.
-I want to give a--let's give a special round of applause and thanks to our friends at Houghton.
+Let's give a special round of applause and thanks to our friends at Houghton.

 HADEN GUEST 1:38